 Anticipate Potential Issues and Disputes

-Your experienced New England franchise attorney will be able to anticipate a number of potential issues and areas of dispute to help avoid those problems in the first place.
+An experienced franchise attorney in Massachusetts will be able to anticipate a number of potential issues and areas of dispute to help avoid those problems in the first place.
 However, if a dispute arises, your attorney will be ready to protect your interests.
-A benefit of having a franchise attorney on your side from the beginning is that your lawyer will be familiar with the franchise, franchisor, and the contracts in question.
+A benefit of having a franchise attorney on your side from the beginning is that your lawyer will be familiar with the franchise, the franchisor, and the contracts in question.

 Immediate action can help save you time and money and help settle any issues before they become bigger.
 Talk to your franchise attorney about starting a franchise so you will have all the tools necessary to make your new business a success.